valntn/nanopore_genomic_tutorial/walkthrough_2.md

     conda env list

+For this workshop, run all commands with a maximum of 6 threads.

 ## Read QC
 Long reads are *already* basecalled and adapters trimmed (done with guppy basecaller).
 The raw basecalled reads are located in `~/nanopore_data/fastq_pass/barcode[18/19/20/21/22]/`.
 The read files were put into one file (e.g `barcode18.fastq`) using the cat command (`cat ./*.fastq > barcode_xy_all_reads.fastq`).
 For this example, all reads _are already in one file_

 Let's check out the quality of the long reads before assembly.

-To check for possible contamination in our sample, you can use kraken2 to classify all the reads, then check report - how many % are E. coli?
+To check for possible contamination in our sample, you can use kraken2 to classify all the reads & provide a report, then check report - how many % are E. coli?
 Any unexpected things? https://ccb.jhu.edu/software/kraken2/

+<details>
+<summary>Kraken command</summary>

     kraken2 --db ~/software/kraken_db/ --threads 6 --output barcode_18.output --report barcode_18.report --use-names ~/nanopore_data/fastq_pass/barcode18.fastq

-You can also visualise the reports using pavian in Rstudio on your laptop (if you have it - not necessary here).

-<details>
-<summary>Pavian details</summary>

-Download report file.
-In RStudio type in

-    pavian::runApp(port=5000)
-Then load the report file and visualise the plot in "Samples".
-We can see that there is some contamination with *Streptomyces* in the long reads file, but the short reads seem fine.
 </details>

+You can also visualise the reports using pavian in Rstudio on your laptopn if you have it.
+Not super necessary for this workshop.

 ### Seqkit